sallkhad/SeeSD/Makerspace/readme.md

 ### :confused: :unamused: What do you guys teach in the makerspace? :confused: :unamused:

-We have run hands-on workshops related to Biology, Chemistry, Physics, Math, The environment, Climate change, coding, electronics, 3D printing.
+We have run hands-on workshops related to Biology, Chemistry, Physics, Math, The environment, Climate change, coding, electronics, 3D printing.:smirk: :+1:

-We are working on designing  more hands-on workshops (photography, drones, data mining and visualization, African Fractals).
+We are working on designing  more hands-on workshops (photography, drones, data mining and visualization, African Fractals). :sunglasses:

-You are interesting in learning something about a specific field and/or help design curriculum on a specific field and share with underreprensented communities.
-We can help with that.
+If you are interested in learning something about a specific field and/or help design or share a STEM curriculum with underreprensented communities.
+We can help with that.:sunglasses::sunglasses::sunglasses::sunglasses:

-Hnn!
+OK Hnn! :unamused:

-I am not a STEM professional or innovator, I don't know what you guys are talking about.
+I am not a STEM professional or innovator, I don't know what you guys are talking about. :confused::confused:
+Well, just come and have fun learning with us then.
+Innovation comes with learning. :smiley: :stuck_out_tongue_closed_eyes::stuck_out_tongue_closed_eyes::stuck_out_tongue_closed_eyes::stuck_out_tongue_closed_eyes:

-If you have STEM skills to share, we are interested.
-Our workshops are fit to adapt to different background and vibes.
-Just help out or come in the makerspace to learn with us.
-No, pressure at all, we will learn together.
-With learning comes innovation.
+Our workshops are fit to adapt to different background and vibes. :sunglasses::sunglasses::sunglasses:

+If you have STEM skills to share :microscope: books: :telescope::wrench: :computer:, or want to help design currical we are interested! :simple_smile:

-If you are already a STEM professional or an innovator just show up.
+If you are already a STEM professional or an innovator in Senegal, just show up.

 We have co-working events to work on your own projects.
-We can work together and create curricula.

 ### Wait who are you guys?